trytouca/trytouca/docs/docs/sdk/cpp/cli.md

 ## Supported Operations

-Application `touca_cli` supports five different operations on one or multiple result files.
+`touca_cli` supports two different operations.
 You can select the operational mode by passing the appropriate `mode` as an argument to `touca_cli`.
 Each mode has its own set of command line options and arguments.
 Use the argument `--help` to obtain the list of supported options for each mode.

 ```bash
 touca_cli view --help